 Cook Dried Beans | Slow Food Fast

-The microwave is a powerful time-saver as we have seen in the examples above.
 Here’s another instance where the microwave will save you time and hassle: hydrating and cooking dried beans.

 This method for cooking beans in the microwave will yield plump beans with unbroken skin.